deepaksursa/withnix/README.md

    python app.py
    ```

+The application will automatically:
+- Find and use an available port
+- Display the port number in both console and web page
+- Hot reload when code changes are detected
+- Auto-refresh the browser on code changes

 ## Development

 The project uses a Python virtual environment that is automatically created and activated when entering the nix-shell.
+The application supports hot reloading - any changes to the code will automatically restart the server and refresh the browser.

 ## Requirements